 Blood Test to Detect Lead Poisoning

-Lead is primarily deposited in bones, and it affects individuals directly, depending on their age and health levels.
-It is excreted through urine and feces, but it can also be found in breast milk, saliva, and sweat.
+Lead is primarily deposited in bones, affecting individuals directly, depending on their age and health levels.
+It is excreted through urine and feces but can also be found in breast milk, saliva, and sweat.

 Sources of lead:

 Although the presence of lead in household items has been drastically monitored and reduced, this metal can still be found in:

 · Different types of paints